Trabue's Tavern (Midlothian, Virginia)

-Pleasant View, also known as Trabue's Tavern, is a historic plantation house located near Midlothian, Chesterfield County, Virginia.
+Trabue's Tavern, also known as Pleasant View, is a historic plantation house and former tavern located near Midlothian, Chesterfield County, Virginia.
 The original section was built about 1730, and consists of two parts—an early 1 1/2-story western wing with a lean-to and a later two-story eastern wing with a one-story rear lean-to.
 Both sections are frame structures with gable roofs.
 Also on the property are several contributing buildings: an outhouse, well house, dairy, smokehouse, two kitchen buildings, schoolhouse, and family cemetery.
 Macon Trabue installed a wrought iron fence around the cemetery in the mid-nineteenth century.

 The property was owned by the Trabue family, an ethnic French Huguenot family who were among the principal mine-owners in the town.
 They used the house as an inn patronized by travelers and miners alike.
+It formerly had a front porch which was eventually removed after the house was sold out of the family in 1956.

 The estate was listed on the National Register of Historic Places in 1975.